Center for International Media Assistance: Events

-Catalyst Activities
+Catalyst activities

 When CIMA recognizes a need in the media assistance field, it works to fill that gap.
 Toward this end, CIMA developed an online bibliographic database of media assistance resources.
-With over 900 books, articles, reports, and manuals, this database serves as an important resource for anyone interested in media development issues.
-In order for these resources to be comprehensive, CIMA compiles data on media systems in Africa, Asia, Europe and Eurasia, Latin America and the Caribbean, and Middle East and North Africa.
+With over 900 books, articles, reports and manuals, this database serves as an important resource for anyone interested in media development issues.
+In order for these resources to be comprehensive, CIMA compiles data on media systems in Africa, Asia, Europe and Eurasia, Latin America and the Caribbean, and the Middle East and North Africa.

 CIMA's legal environment working group also noted the need for a centralized resource for media lawyers around the world.
-Following up on this idea, CIMA worked with the Annenberg School for Communication at the University of Pennsylvania to launch a Web site called Global Media Law.
+Following up on this idea, CIMA worked with the Annenberg School for Communication at the University of Pennsylvania to launch a web site called Global Media Law.
 This site serves as a networking and information resource for anyone interested in media law issues around the world.